Greek Expeditionary Force (Korea): Battalion events timeline

-A total of 4,992 or 10,581 Greek personnel fought at Korea during the war.
+Uniform of the Greek army force

 Awards and recognitions

 The 13th Flight received a US Presidential Unit Citation for its participation in the evacuation of US Marines at Hagaru-ri in December 1950.
 The GEF Spartan battalion received its first US Presidential Unit Citation in February 1952 for the capture of Scotch Hill.

 The Greek infantry company involved in the defense of Outpost Harry received the following Presidential Unit Citation: